 We have two classes of members: the Council of Governors and the Provincial Audit Regulator Members.

 The Council of Governors carries out an annual high-level assessment of CPAB against its mandate, pursuant to the provisions of the Canadian Public Accountability Board Act (Ontario).
-This assessment is provided to the Ontario Securities Commission and is also provided to the Securities Commissions in British Columbia, Manitoba, Saskatchewan and New Brunswick as a condition of CPAB’s recognition by those provinces as an auditor oversight organization.
+This assessment is provided to the Ontario Securities Commission and is also provided to the Securities Commissions in British Columbia, Manitoba, Saskatchewan, Yukon and the Northwest Territories and New Brunswick as a condition of CPAB’s recognition by those provinces as an auditor oversight organization.

 Read the most recent Certificate attesting to this assessment provided to the Securities Commissions.